Netflix finally addresses Emilia Pérez controversy: ‘Such a bummer’

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

+Gascón is in the running for Best Actress at the upcoming Academy Awards.

-However, Gascón’s awards campaign was derailed by backlash to several offensive tweets she made over the past five years, including posts about George Floyd, Islam, and diversity at the Oscars, which were unearthed by journalist Sarah Hagi.
+However, Gascón’s campaign was derailed following a backlash to several offensive tweets she made over the past five years, including posts about George Floyd, Islam, and diversity at the Oscars, which were unearthed by journalist Sarah Hagi.

-Bela Bajaria appeared on an episode of the podcast The Town on Thursday, and was asked what she thought of the controversy.
+Chief Content Officer for Netflix, Bela Bajaria, appeared on an episode of the podcast The Town on Thursday, and was asked what she thought of the controversy.

 “You know what I think is really a bummer [is] for 100 very incredibly talented people who made an amazing movie,” she said.
 “If you look at the nominations and all of the awards love it’s received, I think it’s such a bummer that it’s distracted from that.”